 ValueError: 10.20.30.65/26 has host bits set

 ip_network expects the network address, not a host inside it.
-If you are feeding it config lines where someone wrote the interface IP with a prefix, pass strict=False to have it mask down to the network for you:
+For config lines where someone wrote the interface IP with a prefix, passing strict=False makes it mask down to the network automatically:

 net = ipaddress.ip_network("10.20.30.65/26", strict=False)